matwll/secure-password-generator/README.md

 To use this application:

-Open the webpage located here (https://matwll.github.io/secure-password-generator/) Click the Generate Password button
+Open the webpage located here (https://matwll.github.io/secure-password-generator/).
+Click the Generate Password button.
-Proceed through the prompts
+Proceed through the prompts.
-The password will be displayed in the box as text so you can copy it
+The password will be displayed in the box as text so you can copy it.

 <img src="./assets/images/password-generator.png" alt="Password-Generator-Screenshot">